DevilMayCry4/TextToSpeech/README.md

 MediaPlayer

 This was deployed on iOS 8 using XCode 6 but should work just fine on iOS 7 using XCode 5.

+Issues:
+As of XCode 6.0.1 the simulator appears to not work at all with the AVSpeechSynthesizer.
+If you get an error message like the following, it is a simulator issue and not a program issue.
+It should work fine on any compatible iOS device:

+Speech initialization error: 2147483665